angular/angular-cli/docs/documentation/stories/universal-rendering.md

 In `.angular-cli.json` there is an array under the key `"apps"`.
 Copy the configuration for your client application there, and paste it as a new entry in the array, with an additional key `"platform"` set to `"server"`.

 Then, remove the `"polyfills"` key - those aren't needed on the server, and adjust `"main"`, and `"tsconfig"` to point to the files you wrote in step 2.
-Finally, adjust `"outDir"` to a new location (this example uses `dist-server`).
+Finally, adjust `"outDir"` to a new location (this example uses `dist/server`).

 ### .angular-cli.json: